What if I am receiving benefits but think I can go back to work?

 The formula for TWP earnings is a bit complicated.
 Here is how the SSA explains it:

-Monthly earnings in 2023, used to determine whether a month is part of a trial work period, is such amount for 2001 multiplied by the ratio of the national average wage index for 2021 to that for 1999, or, if larger, such amount for 2022 ($970).
-If the amount so calculated is not a multiple of $10, we round it to the nearest multiple of $10.
-Below are details on how we determined the latest amount.
+Monthly earnings in 2023, used to determine whether a month is part of a trial work period, is the amount for 2001 multiplied by the ratio of the national average wage index for 2021 to that for 1999, or if larger, such amount for 2022 ($970).
+If the amount so calculated is not a multiple of $10, SSA rounds it to the nearest multiple of $10.
+Below are details on how SSA determined the latest amount.

 Calculation details